sambanova/ai-starter-kit/utils/guardrails/README.md

 ### Set up the inference endpoint, configs and environment variables

-The next step is to set up your environment variables to use the models available from SambaNova, If you're a current SambaNova customer, you can deploy your guardrails models with SambaStudio.
+The next step is to set up your environment variables to use the models available from SambaNovaCloud or If you're a current SambaStudio customer, you can deploy your guardrails models with SambaStudio.

+- If using **SambaNovaCloud** Please follow the instructions [here](../../README.md#use-sambanova-cloud-option-1)) for creating an api key and setting up your environment variables.
+    Then when setting the [Guard instance](guard.ipynb) set the llm `api` variable to `"sncloud"`, and set `model` config.

-- If using **SambaStudio** Please follow the instructions [here](../README.md#use-sambastudio-option-3) for setting up endpoint and your environment variables.
+- If using **SambaStudio** Please follow the instructions [here](../../README.md#use-sambastudio-option-2) for setting up endpoint and your environment variables.
-    Then in the [config file](./config.yaml) set the llm `api` variable to `"sambastudio"`, set the `bundle` and `select_expert` configs if using a bundle endpoint.
+    Then when setting the [Guard instance](guard.ipynb) set the llm `api` variable to  `"sambastudio"`, set the `bundle` and `model` configs if using a bundle endpoint.

 ###  Install dependencies